-The Food and Drug Administration (FDA) is warning people against taking ivermectin, a medication used to treat heartworm in animals, as protection against developing COVID-19, saying it could endanger them.
+The Food and Drug Administration (FDA) has turned to social media to again warn people against taking ivermectin, a medication used to treat heartworm in animals, as protection against developing COVID-19, saying it could endanger them.

 The FDA has approved the use of ivermectin tablets at specific dosages to treat people with intestinal strongyloidiasis and onchocerciasis, two conditions caused by parasitic worms.
-The drug is also used to treat heartworm in animals, but those dosages – particularly for large animals like horses – can cause severe harm if taken by people.
+The drug is also used to treat heartworm in animals, but those dosages, particularly for large animals like horses, can cause severe harm if taken by people.

 The agency notes that ivermectin should not be taken without medical supervision and only for approved purposes, even at low concentrations.
 It also stresses that people should not take medications intended for animals.